Pet: Ownership or guardianship

 Pets have commonly been considered private property, owned by individual persons.
 Many legal protections have existed (historically and today) with the intention of safeguarding pets' and other animals' well-being.
 Since the year 2000, a small but increasing number of jurisdictions in North America have enacted laws redefining pet's owners as guardians.
 Intentions have been characterized as simply changing attitudes and perceptions but not legal consequences to working toward legal personhood for pets themselves.
 Some veterinarians and breeders have opposed these moves.
 The question of pets' legal status can arise with concern to purchase or adoption, custody, divorce, estate and inheritance, injury, damage, and veterinary malpractice.

+In the United Kingdom, the minimum age to own a pet is 16.

 Limitations on species

 States, cities, and towns in Western countries commonly enact local ordinances to limit the number or kind of pets a person may keep personally or for business purposes.
-Prohibited pets may be specific to certain breedsm such as pit bulls or Rottweilers, they may apply to general categories of animals (such as livestock, exotic animals, wild animals, and canid or felid hybrids), or they may simply be based on the animal's size.
+Prohibited pets may be specific to certain breeds such as pit bulls or Rottweilers, they may apply to general categories of animals (such as livestock, exotic animals, wild animals, and canid or felid hybrids), or they may simply be based on the animal's size.
 Additional or different maintenance rules and regulations may also apply.
 Condominium associations and owners of rental properties also commonly limit or forbid tenants' keeping of pets.

 In Belgium and the Netherlands, the government publishes white lists and black lists (called 'positive' and 'negative lists') with animal species that are designated to be appropriate to be kept as pets (positive) or not (negative).
 The Dutch Ministry of Economic Affairs and Climate Policy originally established its first positive list (positieflijst) per 1 February 2015 for a set of 100 mammals (including cats, dogs and production animals) deemed appropriate as pets on the recommendations of Wageningen University.
 Parliamentary debates about such a pet list date back to the 1980s, with continuous disagreements about which species should be included and how the law should be enforced.
 In January 2017, the white list was expanded to 123 species, while the black list that had been set up was expanded (with animals like the brown bear and two great kangaroo species) to contain 153 species unfit for petting, such as the armadillo, the sloth, the European hare, and the wild boar.